-If the key is turned to the OFF or ACC position for any reason while the vehicle is in N (Neutral), or any D (Drive) position, the shift selector lever cannot be moved to P (Park).
-Additionally, the key cannot be turned to the LOCK position and be removed from the ignition switch.
+If the key is turned to the OFF or ACC position for any reason while the vehicle is in N (Neutral), or any drive position, the key cannot be turned to the LOCK position and be removed from the ignition switch.
 If this occurs, perform the following steps:

-- 1. Apply the parking brake when the vehicle is stopped.

-- 2. Turn the key to the ON position.

-- 3. Depress the foot brake pedal.

-4. Move the shift selector lever to P (Park) or N (Neutral) to restart the vehicle (P is preferred).
+- Apply the parking brake when the vehicle is stopped. - 2.
+Turn the key to the ON position. - 3.
+Depress the foot brake pedal. - 4.
+Move the shift selector lever to P (Park) or N (Neutral) to restart the vehicle (P is preferred).
 Move the shift selector lever to P (Park) to park the vehicle and turn the ignition key to the LOCK position to remove the key.